 On the other hand, with a cross-purchase arrangement, the company is not actually a party to the agreement.
 Instead, the partners obtain a life insurance policy, naming each other as beneficiaries.
 They each agree to buy the other’s share in the business upon death, by using the life insurance policy proceeds.

-If you have questions regarding buy-sell agreements, or any other business planning needs, please contact Sexton, Bailey Attorneys, PA online or by calling us at (479) 443-0062.
+If you have questions regarding buy-sell agreements, or any other business planning needs, please contact Wilcox Attorneys, PA online or by calling us at (479) 443-0062.